johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 If you are interested in learning more, [here](/pdf/Atlas_of_Log_Responses_Atlas_of_Log_Resp.pdf) is a useful quick-look chart that shows many more logs and their typical responses in different rock types.

-### Machine Learning Context: What is K-Means Clustering?
+### Machine Learning: What is K-Means Clustering?
 Why Bother?
 K-Means clustering is an unsupervised learning algorithm that attempts to uncover structures within the dataset it is provided.
 In one sentence: the algorithm will cross plot all of our variables against each other, and see if there are any obvious groups (clusters) in which the points can then be categorized.
 In the context of this project we will be looking to see if different rock types are discernable with this methodology.
 This is something that [petrophysicists](https://petrowiki.spe.org/Petrophysics) have been doing for decades manually and has proven incredibly valuable.
 Why use machine learning instead of doing this manually?

 - Time: This process can be done for thousands of wells, millions of rows of data, in a matter of minutes.
-This type of project would take weeks if not months traditionally.
+This type of project would take weeks if not months of concentrated effort traditionally.

 - Bias: It is repeatable, the subjectivity of the interpreter is minimized.
-There is still room for interpretation however it is bounded and explainable.
+There is still room for interpretation however it is bounded and more easily explained.

 - Exploration: In many cases, the algorithm will find relationships that we didn't know existed, but make sense in a physical space and can be very valuable once we are aware of them.
+It important to remember we don't have it all figured out, and remain open to new ideas and learning something.

 ### Reading a well log (.las file) into  Pandas DataFrame:
 We see that we have a DataFrame indexed by depth, with data every 0.5 feet.
-With 21543 rows that leaves us with ~ 10771' of data with 55 logs.
+We have 21543 rows and 55 logs.

 ```javascript
 # Import .las file into a LASFile object (from lasio package)